Your Dependable Landfill Leachate Treatment Manufacturer

 Reverse osmosis systems are treatment units propelled by pressure to extract dissolved solids and other impurities using semipermeable membranes.
-In wastewater or landfill leachate treatment, they are mainly used in post-treatment.
+In wastewater or leachate treatment, they are mainly used in post-treatment.
 They eliminate dissolved salts, viruses and bacteria, minerals, nutrients, and organic compounds.
 We manufacture containerized skid-mounted, and modular RO systems for landfill leachate treatment.

 ● Ultraviolet water sterilizers.

 UV water sterilizers are non-chemical disinfection systems that exterminate microorganisms found in water using germicidal rays.
 We provide top-level UV sterilizers capable of destroying 99.99% of bacteria and other microbial pathogens in landfill leachate.

 ➣Which Impurities Are Extracted During Landfill Leachate Treatment?

 Landfill leachate draws numerous contaminants from the respective solid waste.
 As such, the leachate from different landfills is likely to exhibit dissimilar compositions and concentrations of contaminants.
 We manufacture customized landfill leachate treatment plants tailored to extract specific contaminants from exclusive landfill leachate.
 Normally, the pollutants eliminated during landfill leachate treatment depend on the treatment process employed.